feijunhuang/feijunhuang.github.io/publications.md

   </li>

   <li>
-    On q-Shuffle Relations for Multiple Eisenstein Series of Arbitrary Rank in Positive Characteristic (with Ting-Wei Chang, Song-Yun Chen and Hung-Chun Tsui), Submitted, 2025.
+    On $q$-Shuffle Relations for Multiple Eisenstein Series of Arbitrary Rank in Positive Characteristic (with Ting-Wei Chang, Song-Yun Chen and Hung-Chun Tsui), Submitted, 2025.
     [ <a href="https://arxiv.org/abs/2504.18879">ArXiv link</a> ]